-New York Colleges of Osteopathic Medicine Educational Consortium - NYCOMEC
+New York Colleges of Osteopathic Medicine' Educational Consortium (NYCOMEC)

 The New York Institute of Technology College of Osteopathic Medicine's commitment to education and its students does not end at graduation.
 In January 1995, the college formed an educational consortium, NYCOMEC, with its affiliated institutions for the purpose of ensuring quality osteopathic postdoctoral education.
-Osteopathic postdoctoral education consists of traditional rotating internships, specialty residencies and subspecialty fellowships.
-With an emphasis on primary care, NYCOMEC sponsors programs approved by the American Osteopathic Association(AOA) and the Accreditation Council for Graduate Medical Education (ACGME), throughout New York, New Jersey and Arkansas.
+NYCOMEC created a collaborative relationship among both campuses of NYITCOM and many other member institutions throughout Arkansas, New Jersey, and New York for the purpose of developing and enhancing residencies and fellowships.
+A particular emphasis is placed on supporting these programs with osteopathic education.